GitHub

 1. Fetch log list

-On startup, fetches the official CT log list from Google's all_logs_list.json.
-Filters to only "usable" logs.
+On startup, fetches the Chrome-trusted CT log list from Google's log_list.json.
+Filters out rejected and retired logs.
 Merges with custom logs from config.

 2. Spawn watchers